The largest and most popular museum in Philadelphia, Pennsylvania, holds an amazing collection of over 240,000 objects.

 - Dimensions: 115.6 × 149.9 centimeters (45.51 × 59.02 inches)

-IN the middle of the painting we can see a couple dancing a dance referred to as the “can-can.”
-The man has been identified as Valentin le Désossé, a popular dancer at the Mouin Royge.
+In the middle of the painting, we can see a couple dancing to a dance referred to as the “can-can.”
+The man has been identified as Valentin le Désossé, a popular dancer at the Moulin Rouge.
 A mysterious woman in pink is seen in the foreground and several aristocrats in the background have been identified as well.

 10. Three Musicians – Pablo Picasso